Tagline: If Jason still haunts you…you’re not alone.

 Budget: $2,200,000 (estimated)

 By now Tommy is an adult – in spite of the fact that A New Beginning is set only a year after The Final Chapter – a movie in which he was no more than 12 years old.
-This unforgivable oversight notwithstanding, the film at least stays true to the Tommy character, who is understandably not doing so great after the events of the previous instalment, and suffering from horrific nightmares in which Jason attempts to enact his revenge after having his head impaled by a machete.
+This unforgivable oversight notwithstanding, the film at least stays true to the Tommy character, who is understandably not doing so great after the events of the previous instalment, and suffering from horrific nightmares in which Jason attempts to enact his revenge after having his head impaled with a machete.

 In light of this, Tommy has been sent to the Pinewood home for delinquents, a rather lax institution that never thinks to search the knife-possessing Tommy upon his arrival, and even allows the more deranged of its residents to wander the grounds with an axe, leading to the murder of a puerile creature named Joey, who although harmless and rather dull-witted, fully deserves to be hacked into pieces for no apparent reason.

 Ironically, A New Beginning features the only sheriff in the entire series who actually puts two and two together and suspects that Jason is responsible for the community’s spate of murders – but then again, this is the only film that has not taken place at the infamous Camp Crystal, so why on Earth would he make such an assumption?
 Even when this movie attempts to be logical it fails miserably.